 In Australia, you have Marley Spoon who is an example of services offering healthy recipe and meal box delivery that include seasonal recipes and ingredients.

-#9.
-Grow your own herbs, fruits, and vegetables for the convenience of fresh produce at hand.
+Try growing some herbs, fruits, and vegetables for the convenience of fresh produce at hand.